DingDingFan/Whole-genome-duplication/README.md

-Pipelies for genome analysis of *Schizothorax o’connori*, a endemic fish in Tibet; Schizothoracinae (order Cypriniformes, family Cyprinidae) is an important subfamily of endemic fish on the QTP.Whole-genome duplications (WGDs) of Schizothoracinae are believed to have played a significant role in speciation and environmental adaptation on the Qinghai-Tibet Plateau (QTP).
-Here, we present the tetraploid genome of Schizothorax o’connori, which underwent a recent WGD later than ~1.23 Ma.
+Pipelies for genome analysis of *Schizothorax o’connori*, a endemic fish in Tibet;

+Schizothoracinae (order Cypriniformes, family Cyprinidae) is an important subfamily of endemic fish on the

+QTP.Whole-genome duplications (WGDs) of Schizothoracinae are believed to have played a significant role in

+speciation and environmental adaptation on the Qinghai-Tibet Plateau (QTP).

   ![*S o’connori*](https://github.com/DingDingFan/whole-genome-duplication/blob/master/LASTZ_alignment_visualize/lastz.github.log.svg)